Social Anxiety and West Coast Culture: How does it relate to my dating life?

 I plan to write more on Brene Brown’s work with shame and Daring Greatly.
 For now, she has a popular Ted Talk and a book, Daring Greatly, that are good places to continue exploring these ideas.

 I love hearing how these ideas are helping OR where you get stuck!
-Feel free to leave a comment below, drop me an email, or if you want to some help changing how you feel, how you date and creating the love you want in your life - feel free to call me for a free 15 minute phone consultation at (415) 797-8297.
+If you want to some help changing how you feel, how you date and creating the love you want in your life - feel free to reach out or call for a free 15 minute phone consultation or call me at (415) 797-8297.
 I am San Francisco’s resident dating therapist helping successful singles create the love and life that they want!